How to remove dried paint from your floors, walls, or furniture after you’ve had a paint spill or splatter!

 Here’s what you can do if you’re like everyone and have had many painting oopsies too!

 I poured a little bloop of rubbing alcohol onto the main marks and left it to sit for 30 seconds or so.
-Then I just wiped it all around with a paper towel and it was good as new!
+Then I just wiped it all around with a paper towel.
+It was good as new!
 No scraping needed!
 Even the little smears that didn’t get a soaking came off just as easily.

 I really hate scraping off paint mistakes and will just leave them all terrible-looking most the time rather than having to scrape.